alfredjynx/JOSS-GUI-Transcript/paper.md

 Additionally, the software has it's own toy network for users to experient on, that is the "Default" option in the selection box.

 The results can be downloaded at the end of the run by clicking the "Download data as CSV" button.
+A statistical analysis is also provided and can be downloaded using the "Download stats as CSV".

 # Running the GUI